qusaiqishta/reading-notes/README.md

 # reading-notes
 my name is qusai
 i am 24 years old
-i am an idustrial engineer, in my way to be a software development references :
+i am an idustrial engineer, in my way to be a software development

-google

-personal life

 |             | links                                               |
 | ----------- | -----------                                         |